 - max LOA length 330 m / 1083 ft, and 400 m / 1312 ft

 - ship gangways, pier depth 14 m, max draft unlimited

-- The terminal has no building.
-Shuttle buses are provided between the cruise ship and the port's gate.
+The terminal has no building.
+Shuttle buses are provided between the ship and the port's gate.

-Amerikaskjulet allows cruise ships with LOA length up to 175 m (574 ft).
-The cruise port is approx 2 km (1 ml) from the city center.
+Amerikaskjulet allows cruise ships with max LOA length 175 m (574 ft).
+The port is approx 2 km (1 mi) from downtown.
 Shuttle buses are provided (around 10-min drive).